MaliciousLowmc/LowMC-M/README.md

 Benchmark
 ----
 The codes are stored inside the "benchmark" folder.
-Simply compile it by running  `make`, then run it with “./lowmc_bench -i x y”   where x is the number of iterations you want to run, and where y is the LowMC instance number you want to test:
+Simply compile it by running  `make`, then run it with `./lowmc_bench -i x y`  where x is the number of iterations you want to run, and where y is the LowMC instance number you want to test:
 ```
 1 is "lowmc_128_128_20.h"
 2 is "lowmc_192_192_30.h"